What Happens If Your Spinal Cord Is Severed?

 Is it Possible to Recover From a Severed Spinal Cord?

 The chances of making a recovery after the spinal cord is severed are very low.
 However, medical professionals will focus on various types of rehabilitative treatments that can help strengthen a person’s body and help them adjust to the new living situation.
 When a person suffers from a severed spinal cord, the focus needs to be on treating any pain that the victim may be in and helping them and their family members adjust to the new lifestyle.
-If you or a loved one suffered a spinal cord injury due to the negligence of another, speak with an experienced spinal cord injury lawyer to explore your legal options.
+If you or a loved one suffered a spinal cord injury due to the negligence of another in California, speak with an experienced spinal cord injury lawyer in Sacramento to explore your legal options.